 Westgate Thai is a Columbus favorite.
 The “restaurant” is four tables located in the back of the Westgate Imports Market.
 The family of owners are the ones serving you and preparing your meals.
 Items are often adaptable to preferred heat levels and to accommodate vegetarians.
 If there’s a dish you don’t know but want to try, be sure to ask about it!

 Owners Sam and Moly Karuchit create a very welcoming experience at Banh Thai Bistro in Upper Arlington.
 Their restaurant sports a big menu of spicy soups, Thai salads, and stir-fried noodles.
 And remember, even newcomers to Thai food shouldn’t be intimidated.
 Like most Thai restaurants, they can adjust spice levels to your preference.

 Bangkok Grocery & Restaurant offers a little slice of Bangkok in Columbus, from its décor to the menu rife with fried fish patties, spring rolls, Thai soups, and an extensive list of specialties.
 It will require multiple visits to sample everything!

-Basil Thai has two locations – one in Short North and a newer one in the Brewery District.
-They excel at a variety of noodle dishes and curries.
+Basil Thai in the Brewery District excels at a variety of noodle dishes and curries.
 Vegan and gluten free preparations are available on request.